How to deploy Field-Level Security and Field Permissions in Salesforce

 1. Choose your source and target orgs

-To get started, start a free 30-day trial of Gearset.
-For an FLS deployment in Gearset, you’ll need to select your source and target org then configure the metadata filter, which determines which metadata Gearset will retrieve and compare.
-The app provides a default filter for Profiles and Permission Sets.
+To get started, start a free 30-day trial of Gearset and head to the Compare and deploy page to chose the source and target of your deployment.
+The app provides a default metadata filter for Profiles and Permission Sets.

 2. Select your FLS changes